|Season (11 Jan 2020 - 16 May 2020)|

 Alvøen Country Manor - Bergen City Museum, BergenThis mansion is the main building of the owners of the paper factory of Alvøen, dating from 1797.
 Large collection of furniture, silver and porcelain.

-Bergen School Museum - Bergen City Museum (closed for maintenance), BergenThe School Museum takes you on an exciting journey through the history of Norwegian school's and Norwegian society from the Middle Ages to this day.
+Bergen School Museum - Bergen City Museum, BergenThe School Museum takes you on an exciting journey through the history of Norwegian school's and Norwegian society from the Middle Ages to this day.

 Old Bergen Museum - Bergen City Museum, BergenThe open-air Old Bergen Museum is a reconstructed small town consisting of around 50 wooden houses dating from the 18th, 19th and 20th centuries.